Cynthia C. Bennington

 Professor of Biology

 Cindy Bennington has conducted ecological research in Alaska, West Virginia, New Jersey and Florida.
-At Stetson, she teaches ecological and botanical courses and actively engages students in research on the ecology of arctic and temperate plant species.
+At Stetson, she teaches ecological and botanical courses and actively engages students in research on the ecology of Florida native plants, particularly those found in upland longleaf pine habitats.

 • Postdoctoral Associate, Princeton University, 1994-1996